Kazakhstan welcomes France's Macron under Moscow's disapproving gaze

 In addition to oil, Kazakhstan is a major exporter of uranium, and France's Orano already operates a joint venture with its state nuclear firm Kazatomprom.

+Asked about Macron's visit, Kremlin spokesman Dmitry Peskov said Russia valued its relations with Kazakhstan "very highly."

+"In our turn, we have historical ties, ties of strategic partnership with Kazakhstan, they are our allies and our interests are united in many international bodies," Peskov told reporters.

-(Reporting by Tamara Vaal; writing by Olzhas Auyezov; editing by Jason Neely)
+(Reporting by Tamara Vaal; additional reporting by Michel Rose and Anastasia Lyrchikova; writing by Olzhas Auyezov and Ingrid Melander; editing by Jason Neely, Raju Gopalakrishnan and Tomasz Janowski)

 ((olzhas.auyezov@thomsonreuters.com; +7 727 2508 500; Reuters Messaging: olzhas.auyezov.thomsonreuters.com@reuters.net))